AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/certificate-credentials.md

 -----END ENCRYPTED PRIVATE KEY-----
 ```

 If you have encrypted your private key with a *pass phrase* as recommended, you'll need to decrypt it before passing to **MSAL Node**.
-This can be done using [Node crypto module](https://nodejs.org/docs/latest-v12.x/api/crypto.html):
+This can be done using Node's [crypto module](https://nodejs.org/docs/latest-v12.x/api/crypto.html):

 First, ensure that your private key is of type `pkcs8`: